 The Board of Directors has drawn up a specification of the required competencies for members of CPH's Board of Directors.
 Proposals for candidates to the Board of Directors must take into account this specification of required competencies.

 Evaluation of the Board of Directors

-The evaluation is presided over by the Chairman of the Board of Directors and was in 2018 conducted as a questionnaire survey combined with follow-up dialogue within the board.
 The main conclusion from the evaluation was that the work of the board functions well.
 The dialogue about individual evaluation elements uncovered some areas that the board aims to develop further, and a plan has been determined for developing these same areas.